jaspermutsaerts-paqt/adaptable-code/docs/0-look-at-this.md

 }
 ```

-What can you think of that you would do differently than this implementation?
+What can you think of that you would do differently to this implementation?

 # Shoot.